Sienci-Labs/Resources/lmmk2/the-basics/lmk2-dust-collection.md

 https://www.youtube.com/watch?v=94r4hgr2SgA

-That said, dust management can still come in other forms like building an [enclosure for your CNC](https://resources.sienci.com/view/lmk2-table-enclosure/#machine-enclosure) or cutting outside.
+That said, dust management can still come in other forms like building an <a href="https://resources.sienci.com/view/lmk2-table-enclosure/#machine-enclosure" target="_blank" rel="noreferrer noopener">enclosure for your CNC</a> or cutting outside.
 You might choose to do these if you:

 - are worried about the noise from running a vacuum or dust collector (though the noise of cutting can get similarly loud)
 - don't want to deal with the dust shoe colliding with clamps, material, or getting in the way during tool changes